Edsoncll/karaoke/README.md

 # karaoke
-To collaborate about Karaoke Systems
+To collaborate about Karaoke Systems.

+Entren ASAP